dnebauer/tw-plugins/README.md

 Version: 2.1.0, Installed: 2026-03-03.

-## Enlist Allow Duplicates (plugins/dtn/enlist-allow-duplicates)
+## Custom Styling (plugins/dtn/custom-styling)

 ## Summary

-Provides the `enlistallowduplicates` operator, a drop-in replacement for the `enlist` operator except that it preserves duplicate list items.
+Captures all the styling changes made to my personal wiki.
+It includes custom css styles used to change the appearance of tidder content.
+The plugin also includes overrides of standard tiddlywiki styling and the user interface.

+See the plugin documentation for further details.

 ### Install

 This repository is the primary source for 'dtn' plugins.
-The plugin files are located in the repository's `plugins/dtn/enlist-allow-duplicates` directory.
+The plugin files are located in the repository's `plugins/dtn/custom-styling` directory.

-Version: 0.0.2, Installed: 2019-10-11.
+Version: 0.0.1, Installed: 2026-03-29.

 ## Favorites (plugins/kookma/favorites)